LRCFS/Cartridge-Case-Segmentation/README.md

 The model is trained on the NIST dataset, and the trained model can be found at the following link:

-Pretrained Models: You can download [here](https://drive.google.com/drive/folders/1EyY8MzM3SpOniKnLYAbc9dTJpu1wIDCU?usp=sharing)
+Trained Models: You can download [here](https://drive.google.com/drive/folders/1EyY8MzM3SpOniKnLYAbc9dTJpu1wIDCU?usp=sharing)

 To test your own image, place the image in the Testing-Codes/experiments/Deeplab/test/imgs directory, and place the HDF5 files in the Testing-Codes/hdf5 directory.
 Additionally, adjust the patch_size and stride values in the segmentation_config.json file to match your image size.